Heroic-Games-Launcher/HeroicGamesLauncher/README.md

    cd HeroicGamesLauncher
    ```

-3. Make sure all dependencies are installed by running `yarn`
+3. Make sure all dependencies are installed by running `pnpm install`

 ### Building Heroic Binaries